openziti/ziti-doc/docusaurus/docs/core-concepts/zero-trust-models/01-overview.md

 ## Network Access (ZTNA)

-The Zero Trust is only maintained batween Ziti Private Edge Routers, and the encryption is terminated at Ziti Private Edge Routers
+The Zero Trust is only maintained between Ziti Private Edge Routers, and the encryption is terminated at Ziti Private Edge Routers
 &nbsp;

 ![image](/img/deployment-architecture/ZTNA.v2.png)